tariqsulley/Roll-Call-App/README.md

-An App which digitizes the traditional way of conducting roll calls in Ghanaian Secondary Schools with books and pens.
+A desktop app which digitizes the traditional way of conducting roll calls in Ghanaian Secondary Schools with books and pens.

 Screenshots of the application(Development is still in progress so some UI features may not be final)